AustinCarlile/Cloud-Based-Planetary-Ephemerides-Deliverable/README.md

 AWS_SECRET_ACCESS_KEY=”IAM USER SECRET ACCESS KEY”; export AWS_SECRET_ACCESS_KEY AWS_REGION=”AWS REGION RESOURCE IS HOSTED IN”; export AWS_REGION
 ```
-# **WARNING: DO NOT UPLOAD A DOCKER IMAGE TO A PUBLIC REGISTRY WITH YOUR ACCESS KEYS AS ENVIRONMENT VARIABLES**
+### **WARNING: DO NOT UPLOAD A DOCKER IMAGE TO A PUBLIC REGISTRY WITH YOUR ACCESS KEYS AS ENVIRONMENT VARIABLES**

-For possible strategies to deal with this, refer to the [STS information](#sts-information) in the Troubleshooting section.
+For possible strategies to deal with this, refer to the [STS information](#sts-information) in the Configuration and Daily Operation section.

 2. After setting environment variables in .bashrc, run:
 ```